Kareem-Ataam/BMI-nodejs-app/README.md

  - Building a docker image of the APP.
  - Deploying the Docker container on AWS EC2 instance.

+## What I used in this project:
+  - NodeJS for the app.
+  - AWS IAM service.
+  - AWS ECR service.
+  - AWS EC2 service.

 Let's start:

 ### Clone the project and test it locally: